Asthma in adults

-Avoiding Cigarette Smoke.
 Cigarette smoke can accelerate the decline in lung function related to asthma.
-Even exposure to secondhand smoke can double the risk of asthma-related emergency room visits.
+Even exposure to secondhand smoke can double the risk of an asthma-related emergency room visit.
 Everyone should quit smoking and encourage others around them to quit.

 - Avoid strenuous activity when ozone levels are highest, which usually occur in early afternoon, particularly on hot hazy summer days.
 Levels are lowest in early morning and at dusk.